yazi-rs/yazi-rs.github.io/docs/dds.md

 ### `extract.lua` {#extract.lua}

-The plugin provides an `extract` event kind for archive extraction, which accepts an array of file URL.
+This plugin provides an `extract` event kind for archive extraction, which accepts an array of file URL.
 You can bind it as [the opener](/docs/configuration/yazi#opener) for archives:

 ```toml
 # ~/.config/yazi/yazi.toml